What You Need To Know About Fresh Pressed Olive Oil

 TJ: I taste mostly for three things: fruitiness, bitterness, and pepperiness.
 Actually, the most important part of my selection process is screening out what I don’t want.
 I’m always looking for telltale defects.
 When I taste, I “listen” with my palate and the olive oil always tells me its story.

-- It tells me with honesty and openness if the olives were plucked from their tree early, late, or at the right moment of the harvest.
+- With honesty and openness if the olives were plucked from their tree early, late, or at the right moment of the harvest.

-- It tells me if the olives were plucked tenderly by hand or brutishly by machine, resulting in damage to the fruit.
+- If the olives were plucked tenderly by hand or brutishly by machine, resulting in damage to the fruit.

-- It tells me if the olives were rushed to the mill at their peak of freshness or if they had to sit and wait too long before the pressing, causing some off-tasting fermentation to set in.
+- Were the olives rushed to the mill at their peak of freshness or if they had to sit and wait too long before the pressing, causing some off-tasting fermentation to set in.

 - It tells me if the equipment the olives were pressed on was pristinely clean or not.